 2. Do a few poses at home

 If you have a mat at home, do a couple of your favorite poses and call it a day.
-I like gomukhasana with eagle arms (pictured above), seated twist with a full bind, seated forward bend, upward plank, sphinx pose, upward lotus pose, and of course there’s always the good ol’ downward dog.
+I like gomukhasana with eagle arms (pictured above), seated twist with a full bind, seated forward bend, upward plank, sphinx pose, upward lotus pose, and of course there’s always the good ol’ downward-facing dog.

 3. Book a class for tomorrow